SaschaMet/E2E_ML_Scaleway/docs/blogpost.md

 <br>
 <br>

-## Exploratory data analysis - EDA
+## Exploratory Data Analysis

 Understanding your data is an absolute must in every data science project.
 So let's have a look at our dataset:

-- The NIH Chest X-ray Dataset consists of 112,120 X-ray images with disease labels from 30,805 unique patients
+- The NIH Chest x-ray Dataset consists of 112,120 x-ray images with disease labels from 30,805 unique patients
 - The authors used Natural Language Processing to create these labels to text-mine disease classifications from the associated radiological reports.
 The labels are expected to be >90% accurate
-- Chest X-rays are one of the most frequent and cost-effective medical imaging examinations available.
-However, clinical diagnosis of a chest X-ray can be challenging
+- Chest x-rays are one of the most frequent and cost-effective medical imaging examinations available.
+However, clinical diagnosis of a chest x-ray can be challenging
 - There are 15 classes (14 diseases and one for "No findings") in the dataset.
 Images can be classified as "No findings" or one or more disease classes:
     - Atelectasis
     - Consolidation